IQuOD/AutoQC/README.md

 Each quality control test must be written as its own file in `/qctests`, of the form `def test(p)`, where `p` is a profile object; each test returns a bool, where `True` indicates the test has *failed*.

 ###Data
-Each data file listed in `datafiles.json` is of the format [TBD]
+Each data file listed in `datafiles.json` is in the World Ocean Database (WOD; http://www.nodc.noaa.gov/OC5/WOD/pr_wod.html) ASCII format.

 ###Profile Objects Specification
 [TBD]

-##Notes
+##Contributing
- - `/demo` contains a simple demo of the testing pattern, with toy tests and data; not required for production code.
+Quality control checks waiting to be implemented are listed in the Issues.
+If you would like to work on coding up a check, please assign yourself to the issue to avoid others duplicating the effort.